 IPXX n.
 An official way of testing how water resistant, waterproof or dustproof a wearable is.
 The first number is dust, the second is water.
 Higher is better.
 X5 will do for casual use, X8 for swimmers.

 (smart) jewellery n.
 Wearable devices that take the form of earrings, necklaces, rings, bracelets and brooches and connect to your self or smartphone in some way.
 Some buzz, some blink, some track.
-Girls, handy if your dress doesn't have pockets.
+Smart rings are becoming a popular form factor to bringing those smarts to another part of the body.

 MPU n.
 A low powered alternative processor which enables wearables to go about their sensing business without draining the battery of its juice before you've made it to the bus stop.
-The iPhone 6 uses a motion co-processor (basically an MPU) to do it's Health gubbins on the sly.
+The iPhone uses a motion co-processor (basically an MPU) to do its Health gubbins on the sly.

 natural language processing n.
-The tech that will mean you'll be able to have a conversation with Siri/Google Voice/Cortana without wanting to bash your smartwatch or smartphone's brains in.
+The tech that will mean you'll be able to have a conversation with Siri/Google Assistant/Alexa without wanting to bash your smartwatch or smartphone's brains in.
 Essentially, what's needed for a personal, voice-activated assistant to understand and respond in natural, conversational language instead of stilted keywords.
-It's coming.
-And yes it will be a bit like Her when it does.

 NFC n.
 Near Field Communication.
-This tech has been around for ages but may finally shine if mobile and wearable payments take off in 2015.
+This tech has been around for ages but has finally taken off thanks to services like Apple Pay and Google Pay.
 Once it's switched on, a simple tap is required to pair devices or transfer info.

 open source adj.
 The geek way of saying “everyone come in, take what you want and build something cool because we can't, won't or are simply too awesome to care otherwise".
 Usually refers to software.